nf-core/scnanoseq/docs/usage.md

 CONTROL_REP4,AEG588A4_S3.fastq.gz,5000
 ```

-`cell_count` refers to the expected number of cells you expect for each sample, which can vary from sample to sample.
+`cell_count` refers to the expected number of cells for each sample, which can vary from sample to sample.

 ### Full samplesheet